 Do I need to know my kWh cost?

-kWh stands for kilowatt hour and is a unit of measurement applied to your energy.
+A kilowatt hour is a unit of measurement applied to your energy.
 Despite the reference to ‘hour’, the unit applies to each kilowatt you consume regardless of how long it took you to consume it – whether that’s 10 minutes or 10 hours.

 Some appliances designed to be left on 24-7, such as fridge-freezers, are rated differently.
 An A+ rated fridge freezer consumes around 270 kWh per year – divide that figure by days of the year (365) and again by 24 (hours of the day) to work out its kWh rating: 0.031 kWh (31 watts).
 Note, this is an average – in reality, fridge freezers are designed to switch on and off as required to keep your food at a constant temperature.